New York School of Poets

 Quite conversational, wouldn’t you agree?
 As for form?
 It is to laugh.
 Philosophical?
 In its way.
 Talky?
 Some might call it “prattle poetry.”

 All that said, the New York Poets weren’t writing garbage and their work certainly appeals to broad swaths of readers, even those who are not poetry sorts.
-And you must admit, “rented depression” is rather nice, as are the final lines of the poem, where “now” and “then” are pressed into personification service, dreamy as it may seem.
+And you must admit, “rented depression” is rather nice, as are the final lines of the poem, which grows dreamy with deep business.

 Then you can call it poetry from the (fill in your state or country here) School.
-For me, that’d be the “Massachusetts School of Poetry.”
+For me, that’d be the “Maine School of Poetry.”

 See how easy?
 Take ownership and pride.
 Then make like Ashbery and O’Hara: Write like you don’t O’Cara.